blacklightpy/vaultofknowledge/Personal/Random Ideas/Family Trees.md

-For ease of use, I can agree that using a graph library is better than building my own. **Boost::Graph** is a good choice.
+> [!summary]
-# Introduction
+> For ease of use, I can agree that using a graph library is better than building my own. **Boost::Graph** is a good choice.

 I've been wondering about what data structure a family tree would be best represented in, and how large it will be for a few generations.
 After a while of thinking, I figured out that there is no specific formula, and it depends on how many couples choose to intermarry.
 Unless there are an infinite number of parents, each couple cannot have completely separate family lines.